BritzTownRiots/dmarg.github.io/source/_posts/2015-06-10-how-to-create-a-choropleth-map-with-geojson-and-google-maps.md

 ---

 Choropleth maps are straight up awesome at displaying statistical information for a given area.
 To paraphrase wikipedia, they are thematic maps which have areas shaded or patterned in proportion to a statistical value for that area.
-We are going to walk through how to use Google Maps and GeoJSON to display a choropleth map.
+We will walk through Google Maps and GeoJSON to create and display a choropleth map.

 ###GeoJSON
-The GeoJSON file that you will use has the geometry guidelines for each given area you are displaying plus should have the statistical info you are representing in the properties field of each area.
+The GeoJSON file will use the geometry guidelines for each given area displayed.
+Plus, the file should have the statistical info you are going to represent in the properties field of each area.
 For example, I am using a GeoJSON file that has all the US states and I have added the property of COLI (Cost of Living Index) to each state.
 The object for Arizona in the array of state objects that I am using looks like this:

 {% codeblock GeoJSON File Sample lang:json %}
 {